 2. Don’t re-invent the wheel.
 Yes it’s a cliche … but still, pay attention.
 Look around you—what is your book, your idea that is already out there that others know about.
 Do you think Starbucks invented coffee; that McDonald’s invented burgers; or that Domino invented pizza?
 Those products have been around for more years than I have toes … yet with a twist and a tweak, they scored big time.

 Did Stephen King write the first horror novel?
-JK Rowling the first witches and fantasy novel? or Ken Blanchard the first management book?
-No to all.
-But what they did was turn their genres upside down—imagine, a skinny management book with lots of stories—who could have thought of something like that?
-Ken Blanchard did in his One Minute Manager series.
-Stephen King’s, The Shinning, took a well-known estate in a Colorado area and turned it into a creep factory.
+Was JK Rowling the first to publish books about witches and fantasy novel?
+Did Ken Blanchard write the first management book?
+No, No and No. Their “YES” was what they did was turn their genres upside down—imagine, a skinny management book with lots of stories—who could have thought of something like that?
+Ken Blanchard did exactly that in his One Minute Manager series (which, by the way, was initially self-published).
+Stephen King’s, The Shinning, took a well-known estate in Estes Park, Colorado and turned it into a creep factory.
 JK Rowling’s Harry Potter and the Sorcerer’s Stone morphed witches, bad guys and good guys on the first page.